 As a teenager I experienced some health issues that persisted despite any interventions, namely pharmaceuticals, that the medical system was able to offer.
 These symptoms persisted until I started counselling in my early twenties for seemingly unrelated issues.
 I sensed something shift in my body when I was able to express things that I had been suppressing for years.
 My symptoms appeared to resolve overnight.

 Another example is when people experience jaw and dental issues.
 We know that part of the “fight” response to a threat can involve screaming, shouting, snarling, growling or biting.
 This response is often thwarted in modern society due to societal norms.
 People who have this survival energy stuck in their bodies often exhibit symptoms such as grinding of teeth, clenched jaw, jaw pain, mouth breathing (when we feel threatened we tend to breath through the mouth rather than the nose in order to take in extra air to prepare for the fight or flight responses) and can even develop sleep apnoea if the symptoms persist.
-I have found for myself that when I experience jaw pain there is something I need to pay attention to, feeling ostracised, for example.
-Once I allow the sensations to pass through, I have found the pain dissipates.

 The work of physicians and scientists such as Dr. Bruce Lipton and Dr. Gabor Mate is creating greater awareness of this area of medicine.
 Dr. Gabor Mate speaks about how the research that is publicised to doctors is filtered by the pharmaceutical industry who funds the research.
 Some diseases, such as asthma, and other autoimmune diseases (where inflammation causes the body to attack itself) are actually treated with stress hormones.
-Nevertheless many clinicians fail to publicly acknowledge the link between stress and these diseases.

 Dr. Bruce Lipton speaks about epigenetics – how our genes are affected by our environment.
 The actual percentage of diseases that are completely genetically determined, such as haemophilia and Tay-Sachs disease, is miniscule.
 He talks about the placebo effect, as well as the nocebo effect – when we believe that something will not work, then it is less likely to work.
 Many people dismiss the placebo effect – “Oh, that was JUST the placebo effect”.
 It’s actually of huge significance.
 In many clinical trials, the success rate of the placebo is as high as around 70-80%.
 This is often no different to the success rate of the actual drug.
 Chronic pain is one thing that responds incredibly well to a placebo.